m0nters/ai-dictionary-extension/README.md

 ### Basic Translation

 1. **Select text** on any webpage
-2. **Click the "dictionary" button** that appears above the selected text
+2. **Click the "dictionary" button** that appears near the selected text
 3. **View the translation** in the popup window
+   - For single words: See detailed dictionary information with pronunciations, meanings, examples, synonyms, idioms, and phrasal verbs
+   - For phrases/sentences: Get clean, contextual translations
+4. **Listen to pronunciation** by clicking the speaker icon (for supported languages)

+### Managing the Extension

+1. **Open the extension popup** by clicking the extension icon in Chrome toolbar
-4. **Change translated language** using the dropdown in the popup header
+2. **Change app language** using the dropdown (changes UI language everywhere instantly)
+3. **Select target translation language** from the "Translate to" dropdown
+4. **Toggle extension** on/off using the switch at the bottom

 ### Using Translation History

-1. **Open the extension popup** by clicking the extension icon in Chrome toolbar
+1. **Access history** by clicking the "History" button in the extension popup
-2. **Click the "History" button** to view your recent translations
-3. **Search your history** using the search bar (searches text, translations, and language pairs)
+2. **Search your history** using the search bar at the top
-4. **Click any history entry** to view the full translation details
+   - Search by original text, translations, or language pairs
+   - Use operators like `lang:en`, `to:vi`, or `from:ja` for advanced filtering
-5. **Pin entries** by clicking the pin icon next to any translation
+3. **Pin important entries** by clicking the pin icon - pinned items stay at the top
+4. **Select multiple entries**:
+   - Hover over any card to see the selection circle
+   - Click to select/deselect individual entries
+   - Use "Select All" / "Deselect All" buttons
+   - Delete selected entries in bulk
+5. **View full details** by clicking on any history card
-6. **Delete entries** by clicking the trash icon next to any translation
+6. **Download as PNG** by clicking the download button in the detail view, the translation is saved locally in your machine.

-**Note**: The extension automatically saves your last 20 translations locally in your browser.
+7. **Clear all history** using the "Clear All" button (with confirmation)

 ---